-Serbia: EIB helps to improve sanitation and sewerage systems in Belgrade17.
-October 2019. / News Serbia Energy
+Serbia: EIB helps to improve sanitation and sewerage systems in Belgrade, News Serbia Energy

 -The EIB has signed a EUR 35m loan to finance the sewerage system of the City of Belgrade, improving living conditions for 170 000 people in the Palilula Municipality